 =mc director Bernard Ross and Omar Mahmoud Chief of Market Intelligence, UNICEF International presented a session at the National Fundraising Convention on behavioural economics.
 Below Omar Mahmoud suggests some of the issues they talked about.
-Based around their forthcoming book on Behavioural Economics in fundraising.
+Based around their forthcoming book Change for Good, Using Behavioural Economics for a Better World.

 If I offer you two choices for a cup of coffee: Small for £2 and Large for £5, which one would you choose?